 - At what price point does the “functional premium” stop converting?

 Traditional market research answers these questions with 6-week timelines and five-figure budgets.
 Synthetic consumer validation using AI-modelled consumer personas can answer them in hours, testing claim hierarchies against representative consumer profiles before a single dollar is spent on packaging or production.
-This is particularly valuable during the early stages of NPD, when speed matters most and traditional research creates bottlenecks.
+For a cost comparison, see our market research cost per interview guide.

 The brands winning in functional beverages are not the ones with the best ingredients.
 They are the ones with the best consumer insight into which claims, formats, and positioning angles actually drive trial purchase.
 Ingredients are table stakes; messaging is the differentiator.